fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Head S from where you docked – or take the "shortcut" through the useless room to the SW of the garden instead – and find the foyer for the crematorium with a view out onto the graveyard.
 The crematorium is pointless, but its door is in line with the arrow.
 Keep heading directly S from there, and you'll go out into the hallway.
 24S of the pond is the S wall, which contains a secret door.
 Beyond the door is a Mahotsukai – they always have the best hints, don't they? – who tells you that "one of the words is in a pyramid".
 Well, we already cleaned out Akhamun-Ra's pyramid, so there must be another one somewhere...

 But we're not done with this quadrant.
 Let's check out the disembarking clue from the NW.
 Turns out that there's a false wall 1S from the northern entrance on the E side.
 That takes you down a long hallway E, and then another S. It's a dead-end, but just after you turn the corner you can disembark again W and find a little patch of forest.
-There, hiding in the SW corner, is a Shisai that demands more than 100gp to tell you to "search the maze" in the SE quadrant.
+There, hiding in the SW corner, is a Shisai that demands more than 100gp to tell you to "search the **maze**" in the SE quadrant.
 I guess that's not too surprising; why would anyone put a maze unless there was something to be found there?
 Oh, right, *Deathlord* would totally do that.

 By the way, this isn't the only place where you should disembark near the entrance.